Rotatable Antenna-Empowered Wireless Networks: A Tutorial

 for different schemes versus the antenna directivity factor $\rho$.
-Specifically, a square UPA with $N=4\times4$ RAs is equipped at the BS, serving $K=4$ users uniformly distributed in four distinct directions in front of the BS.
+Specifically, the BS is equipped with a square UPA comprising $N=4\times4$ RAs, serving $K=4$ users uniformly distributed in four distinct directions in front of the BS.
 User distances are drawn uniformly from the interval $[30,50]$~m, and $Q=8$ scatterer clusters are randomly placed around the users.
 The maximum deviation angle is $\theta_{\max}=\pi/6$, and the transmit power of each user is $P_k=10$~dBm.

-The results in Fig.~\ref{fig_multi_pattern} show that the max–min achievable rate of the RA system increases with $\rho$, since a larger directivity factor yields higher boresight gain and a narrower mainlobe.
+The results in Fig.~\ref{fig_multi_pattern} show that the max-min achievable rate of the RA system increases with $\rho$, since a larger directivity factor yields higher boresight gain and a narrower mainlobe.
 This enables the RA array to more effectively achieve directional gains across multiple user directions, thereby providing a higher max-min achievable rate.
-In contrast, for fixed-antenna systems, the max–min rate decreases when $\rho\ge1$, since a narrower mainlobe reduces the directional gain for users located away from the array’s main pointing direction.
+In contrast, for fixed-antenna systems, the max-min rate decreases when $\rho\ge1$, since a narrower mainlobe reduces the directional gain for users located away from the array’s main pointing direction.
 Additionally, although the random orientation design can disperse the radiation power in several directions, it is significantly inferior to the RA system since it fails to strategically allocate antenna orientations to balance directional gains across multipath channels and fairly improve the communication performance of all users.